robb07/behavior_based_robotics/README.md

 Behavior Based Robotics:
 ========================
 Behavior based robotics seeks to build seemingly intelligent robots based on designing simple behaviors that interact to have complex emergement total behaviors.
-My code is inspired by the Rodney Brooks paper on the subsumption architecture \[1\] but significantly different because it's written in C vs. his LISP programs.
+My code is inspired by the Rodney Brooks paper on the subsumption architecture \[Brooks 1\] but significantly different because it's written in C vs. his LISP programs.

-The different levels of competency come from a Rodney Brooks paper \[1\]:
+The different levels of competency come from a Rodney Brooks paper \[Brooks 1\]:
-  0. Level 0: Avoid contact with objects (stationary and moving objects)
+  * Level 0: Avoid contact with objects (stationary and moving objects)
-  1. Level 1: Wander aimlessly without running into things
+  * Level 1: Wander aimlessly without running into things
-  2. Level 2: Explore the world by driving towards places that are seen in the distance as reachable
+  * Level 2: Explore the world by driving towards places that are seen in the distance as reachable
-  3. Level 3: Build a map of the world and plan routes from place to place ...
+  * Level 3: Build a map of the world and plan routes from place to place
+  * ...

 Code Description:
 =================